UOR-Foundation/uorcontent/rendered/obsidian/Resources/universal-analysis.md

 # Universal Analysis

+## Description

-An extension of classical calculus and function theory to the universal number domain, providing a unified framework for analytical methods across different number systems.
+An extension of classical calculus and function theory to the [[uor-c-034|universal number]] domain, providing a unified framework for analytical methods across different number systems.

-Universal Analysis extends classical calculus and function theory to the universal number domain, providing a unified framework for analytical methods across different number systems while maintaining complete coherence with UOR principles.
+Universal Analysis extends classical calculus and function theory to the [[uor-c-034|universal number]] domain, providing a unified framework for analytical methods across different number systems while maintaining complete coherence with UOR principles.

 Universal analysis begins with a generalized concept of differentiation that unifies complex and p-adic approaches.
-For a function f: 𝕌 → 𝕌, the universal derivative at a point α ∈ 𝕌 is defined as f'(α) = lim(h→0) [f(α+h) - f(α)]/h where the limit is taken with respect to the universal metric.
+For a function f: 𝕌 → 𝕌, the [[uor-c-050|universal derivative]] at a point α ∈ 𝕌 is defined as f'(α) = lim(h→0) [f(α+h) - f(α)]/h where the limit is taken with respect to the universal metric.

 A function f: 𝕌 → 𝕌 is universally differentiable at α if and only if it is complex-analytically differentiable with respect to the complex embedding, it is p-adically differentiable with respect to every p-adic embedding, and the derivatives from these different perspectives coincide under the canonical embeddings.

-If a function f admits a prime-coordinate representation φ(f(η)) = F(φ(η)) for some coordinate function F, then the universal derivative can be computed through φ(f'(η)) = JF(φ(η)) where JF is the Jacobian of F in the coordinate space.
+If a function f admits a prime-coordinate representation φ(f(η)) = F(φ(η)) for some coordinate function F, then the [[uor-c-050|universal derivative]] can be computed through φ(f'(η)) = JF(φ(η)) where JF is the Jacobian of F in the coordinate space.

-Universal integration unifies complex and p-adic integration.
+[[uor-c-051|Universal integration]] unifies complex and p-adic integration.
 For a function f: 𝕌 → 𝕌 and a path γ, the universal line integral is defined as ∫_γ f(η) dη which simultaneously represents a complex contour integral and a collection of p-adic integrals.

 If f: 𝕌 → 𝕌 is a universally differentiable function and γ is a path from a to b, then ∫_γ f'(η) dη = f(b) - f(a).
 This theorem generalizes both the Fundamental Theorem of Calculus and its p-adic analogues.